On the role of geometric phase in the dynamics of elastic waveguides: Geometric phases in elastic waves

 \subsection{Nontopological geometric phase: Polarized waves in helical waveguides}

 This section explores an example of elastic waveguides that gives rise to a geometric phase of nontopological nature.
-Consider waveguides supporting a pair of fully degenerate flexural guided modes that have orthonormal displacement amplitudes $\mathbf{U}^{(1)}(x,y)$ (Fig.~\ref{fig:polarization}a) and $\mathbf{U}^{(2)}(x,y)$ (Fig.~\ref{fig:polarization}b), which correspond to horizontal and vertical particle displacements respectively.
+Consider waveguides supporting a pair of fully degenerate flexural guided modes that have orthonormal eigenfunctions $\mathbf{U}^{(1)}(x,y)$ (Fig.~\ref{fig:polarization}a) and $\mathbf{U}^{(2)}(x,y)$ (Fig.~\ref{fig:polarization}b), which correspond to horizontal and vertical particle displacements respectively.
 Orthonormality implies $\int_S \mathbf{U}^{(i)*} \cdot \mathbf{U}^{(j)}\, \dd x \dd y = \de_{ij}$, where $S$ is the cross section, $\de_{ij}$ is the Kronecker delta, $i=1,2$, and $j=1,2$.
-A linear combination of these displacement amplitudes, $\mathbf{U}=c_1 \mathbf{U}^{(1)}+ c_2 \mathbf{U}^{(2)}$, represents a guided mode with the particle displacements along the unit vector $\Hat{\mathbf{c}}=(c_1 \Hat{\mathbf{e}}_x + c_2 \Hat{\mathbf{e}}_y) / \sqrt{c_1^2 + c_2^2}$.
+A linear combination of these eigenfunctions, $\mathbf{U}=c_1 \mathbf{U}^{(1)}+ c_2 \mathbf{U}^{(2)}$, represents a guided mode with the particle displacements along the unit vector $\Hat{\mathbf{c}}=(c_1 \Hat{\mathbf{e}}_x + c_2 \Hat{\mathbf{e}}_y) / \sqrt{c_1^2 + c_2^2}$.
 (Fig.~\ref{fig:polarization}c).
 The plane wave solution corresponding to $\mathbf{U}$ is typically referred to as a polarized wave.
 The unit vector $\Hat{\mathbf{c}}$ is called the polarization vector (Fig.~\ref{fig:polarization}d).
 The angle subtended between $\Hat{\mathbf{c}}$ and the $c_1$ axis is the polarization angle $\g$ of the wave.
-A wave with displacement amplitude proportional to $\mathbf{U}^{(1)}$, shown in Fig.~\ref{fig:polarization}a, ($\mathbf{U}^{(2)}$, Fig.~\ref{fig:polarization}b) is said to be horizontally (vertically) polarized as its polarization vector marked by the red (blue) arrow is horizontal (vertical) in Fig.~\ref{fig:polarization}d.
+A guided mode eigenfunction proportional to $\mathbf{U}^{(1)}$, shown in Fig.~\ref{fig:polarization}a, ($\mathbf{U}^{(2)}$, Fig.~\ref{fig:polarization}b) is said to be horizontally (vertically) polarized as its polarization vector marked by the red (blue) arrow is horizontal (vertical) in Fig.~\ref{fig:polarization}d.